abatima/US_State_Guessing_game/README.md

-# U.S. States Guessing Game 🇺🇸
+# U.S. States Guessing Game :us:

 An educational geography game designed to test and improve knowledge of U.S. geography.
 Built using **Python**, **Pandas**, and **Turtle**, this game combines data science fundamentals with interactive graphics.